helmutkaufmann/wn-twigext-plugin/README.md

 ### env

-Function move the functionality of the Laravel `env()` helper function to Twig.
+Provide functionality of the Laravel `env()` helper function in Twig.

 ```
 {{ env('APP_ENV', 'production') }}